Gears of War: Ultimate Edition: Reception

-According to review aggregator Metacritic, Gears of War: Ultimate Edition received "generally favorable reviews" on Xbox One, whereas it received "mixed to average" reviews on PC.
+Gears of War: Ultimate Edition received "generally favorable" reviews from critics for the Xbox One version, while the PC version received "mixed to average" reviews, according to review aggregator website Metacritic.

 Reviewing Ultimate Edition shortly after its release in August 2015, Brian Albert praised Ultimate Edition as a "beautiful game with smart cover mechanics, great core combat, and commitment to an over-the-top tone", and though it "occasionally shows signs of age", they were few and far between.
 Albert highly recommended Ultimate Edition as a starting point for newcomer players to the series, as it successfully preserved the original's "strong style and great gameplay", and made it enjoyable and relevant long after the original was released.

 Matt Miller gave a favorable review of Ultimate Edition and praised the final product of The Coalition's visual and audio overhauls as "restored beauty".
 Miller found the gameplay to be mostly true to the original for better or worse, conceding that some of the shooting mechanics feel dated.
 Nevertheless, Miller described his experience with Ultimate Edition as a "fun and visually impressive trip down memory lane", and said that "new and old players alike should feel no hesitation about seeing this as the definitive way to play the opening story of the Gears epic".

 Mike Mahardy from GameSpot considered Ultimate Edition to be a remake in all but name, as the alterations included a variety of content and design changes.
 To Mahardy, among the highlights for Ultimate Edition include 1080p and 60fps multiplayer, the well-tuned controls and cover mechanics which reinforces the title's status as "the apex of third-person shooters", and the visual improvements to the original's horror-driven single-player campaign which thoroughly reinforces a dark and personal tone.
 While less enthused about the campaign's late-game chapters and "frustrating AI", Mahardy summarized that the return trip "might have revealed a few more cracks than we remembered, but it also serves as a shield for our nostalgia".

 Richard Leadbetter from Eurogamer opined that Ultimate Edition is "a full-on remake done right - fans and purists will have their own view on how the game should have been updated for the current-gen era, but there's no doubt that the vast majority of the game's visuals are updated beautifully", which he felt honored the spirit of the sourced material while presenting a radically new look based on modern rendering principles at the same time.
 Leadbetter noted that a performance analysis for the Xbox One version of Ultimate Edition conducted by the Digital Foundry team from Eurogamer showcased "mostly consistent performance across all modes with just some occasional hiccups".